 There are on-line versions of the Code and its appendices, along with printed versions, prepared after each International Botanical Congress.
-The current edition is the Melbourne Code.
-The next edition will be Shenzhen Code, expected to be published in July 2018.
+The current edition is the Shenzhen Code.

 Rules for governance of the Code are set out in its Division III.
 Changes to governance introduced in the Shenzhen Code mean that amendments to Chapter F of the Code (provisions that deal solely with names of organisms treated as fungi) are dealt with by the Fungal Nomenclature Session of an International Mycological Congress.
 The rest of the Code (most of which also applies to fungi) is governed by the Nomenclature Section of an International Botanical Congress.

 - Hawksworth DL, May TW, Redhead SA (2017).
 Fungal nomenclature evolving: changes adopted by the 19th International Botanical Congress in Shenzhen 2017, and procedures for the Fungal Nomenclature Session at the 11th International Mycological Congress in Puerto Rico 2018.
 IMA Fungus 8(2): 211–218.

 The Fungal Nomenclature Session (FNS) is the forum in which formal proposals to amend Chapter F of the Code are considered.

 Prior to the FNS there is a Guiding vote on all formally published proposals to amend the Code.